rominagarberweb/rominagarber/README.md

 ## Roadmap

-- Remove mailchimp newsletter subcription and replace with a netlify form
 - RSS Feed
-- Localization (Español) of About Page Bio
-- Organizing Press Items
 - Series Landing Page and list of Series to Book Page
 - Adding pagination to blog posts list and events list
 - Studio embeds for videos in Body Portable Text